jraleman/open-libft/README.md

 All of these functions follows the applicable style guide standard (Norm) at WeThinkCode_.
 Read `assets/norminette.pdf` provided to learn more.

+To install norminette, run the following commands:
+* `gem install norminette --pre`
+* `gem install --user-install json -v 1.8.3`

+Run it in the following way:
+* `norminette < source-path >`

 ## How to compile it?

 Download the repository, and compile the library using the makefile.